javrui/search-module/README.md

 ## ✨Overview
 📌 TO DO: esto no me gusta como queda:

-This module interface is two abstract base classes.
-You have to write a problem-specific class derived from each, to write its abstract methods according to the search problem specific logic.
+This Python module provides two foundational classes.
+You have to write derived classes to code its abstract methods according to your search problem specific logic.

+Module can optionally show frontier, explored nodes and expanded nodes at each algorithm step, allowing a complete understanding of algorithm.

 ## 🚀 Basic usage